samsheff/krakken/README.md

 ### To Do

 Add the ability to add comments to a config file made by Krakken.
 So far we can parse comments that are started with '#' but they have to be added in by hand.

+### Additionally, there is a code climate page at https://codeclimate.com/github/samsheff/krakken